top of page

 1979: 11644 E. Slauson Avenue

-Sorensen Library: In the late 1940's, residents of this community organized the Sorensen Park and Recreation Association.
-Their efforts, in part, led to the founding of a library within the Sorensen Park area.
-Named after local citrus rancher Christian Sorensen, the original 1,000 square foot library was dedicated in 1956 and never expanded due to budget constraints.
-In November of 1992, Sorensen was one of ten County libraries closed in response to budget cuts.
-In 1996, Sorensen was re-opened with funds available through a Community Services District and in November 2008, Sorensen Library closed once again so a new facility could be built.
-The new building opened October 1, 2010, and at 10,655 sq. ft., the new building is ten times the size of the former library.
-The new Sorensen Library is the County Library's first green library.
-See photos of the Sorensen Library dedication in 1956 at the County Library website at http://www.colapublib.org/libs/sorensen/index.php and on the Whittier Unincorporated Digital Archive.
+Residents of this community formed the Sorensen Park and Recreation Association in the late 1940s, which contributed to the establishment of a library within the Sorensen Park area.
+The original library, covering an area of 1,000 square feet, was named after Christian Sorensen, a local citrus rancher, and was built in 1956.
+Unfortunately, due to budget constraints, the library was never expanded.
+In November 1992, Sorensen Library was one of ten County libraries that were closed in response to budget cuts.
+However, in 1996, Sorensen Library was reopened using funds from the Community Services District.
+In November 2008, Sorensen Library was closed again to make way for a new facility.
+Finally, the new building opened on October 1, 2010, and is ten times larger than the former library, covering an area of 10,655 square feet.
+The new Sorensen Library is the first green library of the County Library.
+You can view photos of the Sorensen Library dedication in 1956 on the County Library website http://www.colapublib.org/libs/sorensen/index.php and on the Whittier Unincorporated Digital Archive.

 South Whittier Library

-South Whittier Library was founded in 1915.
-The library's first location was in a one-room schoolhouse at South Whittier School located on Los Nietos Road near the Anaheim-Telegraph Road.
-Amelia Mayberry was the “Free Library” librarian from South Whittier's first separate built-as-a-library building was dedicated on April 16, 1956.
-After 16 years at that location on Laurel Avenue, the library moved to its present location at 14433 Leffingwell Road.
-The library closed for renovations in January 1988.
-Interim service to the community was provided by an outreach van from January to October 1988, when the remodeled and expanded facility opened for service.
+The South Whittier Library has a long history that dates back to 1915.
+The library started in a one-room schoolhouse located on Los Nietos Road near Anaheim-Telegraph Road.
+The librarian, Amelia Mayberry, managed the "Free Library."
+Later, the library moved to a separate building built specifically for the library and was dedicated on April 16, 1956, on Laurel Avenue.
+After 16 years, the library moved again to its current location at 14433 Leffingwell Road.
+In January 1988, the library closed down for renovations.
+However, during the renovation period, the community still had access to an outreach van from January to October 1988.
+Finally, the remodeled and expanded facility opened for service in October 1988.

 Public Safety